Bánh Cuốn Recipe

 Tips For Making And Enjoying Vietnamese Rolled Cakes More Easily

-Before placing a pan or steamer on the stove, let’s take a few minutes to read these easy tips.
-They will save you from common mistakes that many people make when preparing this delicious dish.
-Also, there are several tricks to make your meal healthier.
+Before placing a pan or steamer on the stove, let’s take a few minutes to read these easy tips:

-• You can add more tapioca flour to the batter to make your rice batter even more flexible.
+• Rice Batter Flexibility: You can add more tapioca flour to the batter to make your rice batter even more flexible.
 But don’t be too greedy: a large amount of this flour will cause the sheets to cling to the pan or cloth after cooking.

-• When you prepare the dipping sauce, make sure to add minced garlic and red chili at the end so that they can float on the surface and create a nice look.
+• Dipping Sauce Preparation: When you prepare the dipping sauce, make sure to add minced garlic and red chili at the end so that they can float on the surface and create a nice look.

 You can store Vietnamese steamed rolled cakes complete with fillings in the fridge for 2 – 3 days as long as you keep them in an airtight container.
 The dipping sauce should also be stored this way for the same amount of time.